FuryBaguette/AmiiSwap/README.md

 ## How to navigate
 - Use the dpad or the left stick to navigate menus
 - Use A to select
-- Use Y to go back to the main menu
+- Use B to go back to the main menu

 ## Screenshot
 Main menu showing the games: